joszuijderwijk/personal-website/_posts/2024-12-30-plex-notifications.md

 * **Pushover** costs a one-time fee of $5 per platform with a limit of 10,000 messages per month per app.
 It supports more operating systems (Android, iOS, and Chrome) and has additional options like custom sounds and priorities, such as messages that keep repeating until you acknowledge them.

 The good news is that both are integrated with Tautulli, so it depends on your preference which one you use.
 If you have an Android phone and stay under 500 notifications per month, Pushbullet is the free option.
-I use Pushover because I want to use it for services other than Tautulli as well.
+I use Pushover because I might want to use more notifications in the future.

 ## Set-up
 We only need to follow a few simple steps: installing Pushover and connecting it to Tautulli.